 Secretary of Veteran Affairs, Anthony J. Principi announced on January 7, 2005, that the Knoxville facility would close.
 The last Knoxville patients were moved to the new extended care building in Des Moines on December 18, 2009.

-Since 2009, the buildings have sat empty and deteriorating with little progress shown to put the ground to new use.
+Since 2009, the buildings had sat empty and deteriorating with little progress shown to put the ground to new use.
 In 2018, the General Services Administration (GSA) assumed control of the property and began the disposition process.
 In April of 2018, the GSA hired an appraiser to prepare estimates of market value and to propose an approach to parcelization of the properties for public conveyance and sale.
 The report was competed in June 2018.